By Judy Yi

 - Are your workers properly classified?
 The on-going struggle of whether to classify a worker as an employee or an independent contractor remains a highly litigated area in employment law.
 With a larger workforce, problems in this arena could implicate significant monetary liabilities.
 Companies should ensure they have carefully reviewed and determined whether workers are properly classified as employees or independent contractors.
 This area of law is a current target of U.S. Department of Labor investigations, and improper classification could result in civil money penalties.

 - Are employees properly classified as exempt or nonexempt?
 Similar to the above misclassification problem with independent contractors, misclassifying employees as exempt can have expensive repercussions including back wages, liquidated damages, and attorneys’ fees that could scare a potential buyer away.
-Companies should examine job descriptions, which should be up to date and accurate, to confirm that the company’s exempt employees are performing exempt duties, and ensure that that company is satisfying the salary basis test and the required salary threshold.
+Companies should examine job descriptions, which should be up to date and accurate, to confirm that the company’s exempt employees are performing exempt duties, and ensure that company is satisfying the salary basis test and the required salary threshold.

 - Do your employee-related agreements have key provisions?
 Depending upon the structure of the company and the importance of certain key employees, “change in control” provisions and related severance consequences in executive employment agreements may be important for the company’s continued viability post-closing, which is of importance to any buyer.
 If the ability to enforce the restrictive covenants binding the company’s employees is an important asset to a buyer, ensure such agreements are in place, and have proper assignment clauses (to the extent permitted under applicable state laws).
 In addition, companies should review current employment agreements and consider other tools, such as retention agreements, to keep key employees in place.